 Leflunomide affects the immune system and reduces swelling and inflammation in the body.

 Leflunomide is used to treat the symptoms of rheumatoid arthritis.
-Leflunomide also helps reduce joint damage and improves physical functioning.

 What are the possible side effects of leflunomide (Arava)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include:

 - back pain;

-- numbness or tingling;
+- rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.